pszindler/bmi-calculator/README.md

 ## Additional information

-The project would not have succeeded if not for Angela Wu's wonderful bootcamp.
+The project would not have succeeded if not for Angela Yu's wonderful bootcamp.
 I encourage you to take it because it is very valuable.

 >Check out the full course at [www.appbrewery.co](https://www.appbrewery.co/)
 ![End Banner](https://github.com/londonappbrewery/Images/blob/master/readme-end-banner.png)